The Workshop: Impact Mapping

 “Which deliverable is the cheapest way to test whether we can actually cause that impact?”

-Mark that path on the map — dot stickers, a pen line, a photograph with it circled.
+Mark the chosen path on the map — dot stickers, a pen line, a photograph with it circled.
 This is your first commitment.
 Everything else on the map is the second commitment, the third commitment, or “not this quarter.”

 What to watch for: